- 10% of Final Mark

 Defining the specific changes that the project is intended to achieve

-A short-term change happens as a direct result of your project’s activities (e.g., Isolated seniors’ connections to appropriate community services are increased).
-What are the intended short-term outcomes that will result directly from your project’s activities (you will likely only have ONE short-term outcome for your project)?
+A short-term change happens as a direct result of your project’s activities (e.g., isolated seniors’ connections to appropriate community services are increased).
+What is the intended short-term outcome that will result directly from your project’s activities (you will likely only have ONE short-term outcome for your project)?

 An intermediate or medium-term change happens after the program has ended, or 3-5 years after it started (e.g., Seniors’ level of engagement with the broader community is increased).
 What are the intended intermediate-term outcomes that will result directly from your project’s activities?

-Describe the vision of the future your program/project is working towards (e.g., No seniors in the community are isolated)
+Describe the vision of the future your program/project is working towards (e.g., No seniors in the community are isolated).
+The long-term vision for the project should be very similar or the same as the long-term vision of the organization you are working with.

 Modified Outcome Measurement Framework (Project “Logic Model”)